App-vNext/Polly/docs/chaos/outcome.md

 ✅ DO

-Use fault strategies to properly inject the exception.
+Use fault strategies to inject the exception.

 <!-- snippet: chaos-outcome-pattern-only-inject-fault -->
 ```cs